UF Health is a top-performing institute for kidney failure, according to the U.S. News & World Report.

 Peer companionship for adolescents and young adults living with serious illness.

-GAINESVILLE, Fla. — UF Health’s lung, liver, and kidney transplant programs are the state’s best and in the top 5 nationwide.
-Every six months, the Scientific…
+GAINESVILLE, Fla. — UF Health’s liver, kidney, and lung transplant programs are once again ranked as the best in Florida and remain among the country’s best,…

 We are still waiting for the day when pigs can fly, but what about the day when a pig kidney can be transplanted successfully to a human body?
 Surgeons in New York completed a procedure that did...